-The EIB has been a pioneer investor in offshore renewable energy, co-financing around 40% of Europe's offshore renewable energy capacity and filling the financing gap faced by this sector.
-Since 2003, the Bank has financed 34 offshore wind projects in Europe, with plants in Belgium, Denmark, Germany, France, the Netherlands, Portugal and the United Kingdom, for a total of over €10 billion in loans.
-The EIB invested €2.8 billion in marine renewable energy between 2018 and 2022.
+The EIB has been a pioneer investor in offshore renewable energy, co-financing around 40% of all offshore renewable energy capacity in Europe and filling the financing gap faced by the sector.
+Since 2003, the Bank has financed 34 offshore wind projects in Europe, with plants in Belgium, Denmark, Germany, France, the Netherlands, Portugal and the United Kingdom, for a total of over $\in$ 10 billion in loans.
+The EIB invested $\in$ 3.7 billion for marine renewable energy between 2019 and 2023.

 Most recently, the EIB committed to supporting the next major innovation in this area, floating offshore wind turbines.
-These will make it possible to operate wind energy projects in waters deeper than 40 metres, where conventional fixed-foundation technology is often economically unviable.
-The first project in this sector is WindFloat Atlantic by the Portuguese company Windplus, which the EIB is financing with a $\in$ 60 million loan under the InnovFin Energy Demonstration Projects programme, with the support of the European Commission.
-InnovFin is a joint EIB-European Commission programme supporting financing and advisory services for innovative solutions.
+This will make it possible to operate wind energy projects in waters deeper than 40 metres, where conventional fixed-foundation technology is often economically unviable.
+The first project in this sector is WindFloat Atlantic, by the Portuguese company Windplus, which the EIB financed with a $\in 60$ million loan under the InnovFin Energy Demonstration Projects programme, with the support of the European Commission.
+InnovFin is a joint EIB-European Commission programme providing financing and advisory services for innovative solutions.

-In addition to floating wind energy technologies, the Bank also provides innovative wave and tidal technologies with technical and financial advisory support and financing.
+In addition to floating wind energy technologies, the Bank also supports innovative wave and tidal technologies with technical and financial advisory services and financing.
 One example of this is the EIB's decision to finance the commercialisation of WaveRoller, a device that converts ocean wave energy to electricity, as one of the InnovFin Energy Demonstration Projects.